'Alexa, are we there yet?'

-Amazon is currently working with a number of car makers with its Alexa Auto division, bringing the assistant to more new vehicles.
-With Alexa integrated, this means drivers can use the assistant in ways they already do at home; you can ask it to check the front door is locked as you drive away, or switch off the smart plug connected to your hair straighteners when you forget.
+Amazon is currently working with a number of car makers with its Alexa Auto division, bringing the assistant to new vehicles.
+With Alexa integrated, drivers can use the assistant in ways they already do at home; you can ask it to check the front door is locked as you drive away, or switch off the smart plug connected to your hair straighteners when you forget.

 You can also use Alexa Auto to drop-in on your home via the Echo smart speakers you already own, plus the less advanced Alexa tasks like playing music and checking the weather forecast.